wsavoiehahn/tt/README.md

 ## Overview

 The AI Call Center Evaluator simulates customer calls to test and evaluate the performance of AI call center agents.
 It can be configured to use different customer personas (Tech-Savvy, Elderly, Non-Native Speaker, etc.) and behaviors (Frustrated, Confused, Urgent, etc.) to create realistic testing scenarios.
+This code base was started from and based heavily on this blog post from Twilio. https://www.twilio.com/en-us/blog/voice-ai-assistant-openai-realtime-api-node

 The system:
 - Initiates outbound calls using Twilio